Search

 The primary goal of COPPA is to place parents in control over what information is collected from their young children under the age of 13 online and to protect them while accounting for the dynamic nature of the Internet.

 Want to learn more about COPPA?
-Read the full Rule from the FTC or check out our What is COPPA? blog.
+Read the full Rule from the FTC.

 How do I determine if my online property triggers COPPA?